davidjohnbaker1/mmd/README.md

 Repo for my PhD Dissertation: Modeling Melodic Dictation

+## COUNTDOWN

+* Clean and Finalize Corpus
+* Finalize Corpus Chapter Text
+* Add Corpus Graphs
+* Insert Experimental Citations
+* Incorporate Aubrey Hickman Edits for Chapter 6

 ## Tasks for David

 * [X] Clean up citations at start
-* [ ] Get biblio listings of all features studies on page 2 of Taylor and Pembrook 1983
+* [X] Get biblio listings of all features studies on page 2 of Taylor and Pembrook 1983
 * [X] Long Read of Pembrook 1986 for rationale

 ### Corpus